 Finding a Recruiter You Trust is Overwhelming

 Another disadvantage for travel nurses is finding a recruiter that you trust and who is fair.
 There are so many opportunities for recruiters to take advantage of travel nurses especially when it comes to pay.
 If you’re working with a recruiter who doesn’t have your best interest in mind, you may find out that you’re the lowest paid travel nurse on the floor.
 To avoid that, I highly recommend working with a recruiter that someone recommends versus finding one on your own.
-If you are looking for a recruiter, please DM me on Instagram and I’d be happy to share mine with you!
+If you are looking for a recruiter, Jess is my favorite recruiter that I’ve worked with.
+By filling out this form, she will contact you!

 For more on travel nurse recruiters, don’t miss…